0xfuturistic/sandwich-mitigating-uniswap-v2/README.md

 ## How does this prevent sandwich attacks?

 Consider the following example, where $T$ is an execution ordering over swaps in the same block for a [`UniswapV2Pair`](src/UniswapV2Pair.sol) instance:
-1. The builder includes the swap for the first side of the sandwich attack (a buy order) as $T_1$, to front-run the user's swap.
+1. The proposer (or builder in PBS) includes the swap for the first side of the sandwich attack (a buy order) as $T_1$, to front-run the user's swap.
 2. Then, it includes the user's swap (a buy order) as $T_2$.
     - The algorithm recognizes that any sell order would have received a better execution than another buy order.
-    - Therefore, the algorithm assumes that the builder must have run out of sell orders, so the builder is restricted to only include buy orders for the remainder of the block, starting at $T_3$.
+    - Therefore, the algorithm assumes that the proposer must have run out of sell orders, so the proposer is restricted to only include buy orders for the remainder of the block, starting at $T_3$.
-3. The builder tries to include the swap for the final side of the sandwich attack (a sell order) as $T_3$, but the transaction reverts.
+3. The proposer tries to include the swap for the final side of the sandwich attack (a sell order) as $T_3$, but the transaction reverts.
     - The order is not a buy order, as restricted by the GSR.

 ## Benefits